Medically reviewed by:

 Does anxiety flood your brain the moment the lights go out at night?
-Do you find yourself agonizing over “what ifs” or replaying events from the day in your mind over and over again while your mind reels with intrusive thoughts?
+Do you find yourself agonizing over “what ifs” or replaying events from the day in your mind over and over again?

 Sleep anxiety can be absolutely exhausting.
 And if you’re struggling to deal with it alone, you might feel like you’re fighting an uphill battle.
 Unfortunately, when anxiety hits you full force at night, there aren’t any competing distractions like there are during the day, and your worries and anxiety grow louder and become more pronounced, preventing you from getting a good night’s rest.